-Anal Pap Test/Anal Cytology: If your provider collects a Pap test, a moist swab or cotton swab will be used to collect cells from the anal canal to be observed under a microscope.
+Anal Pap Test/Anal Cytology: If your provider collects a pap test, a moist swab or Q-Tip ® will be used to collect cells from the anal canal to be observed under a microscope.
 This procedure checks for abnormal cells in the anus and should only last about 10 seconds.
 Anyone with an abnormal anal Pap test should have a HRA with possible biopsy to examine the anal canal.

-provider will insert a plastic instrument (anoscope) inside the anal canal and will look through it using a special microscope (colposcope).
-Some providers will apply lidocaine, a numbing gel, prior to inserting the anoscope, while others use numbing medication only if they need to take an abnormality.
+HRA with possible biopsy: Your provider will insert a plastic instrument (anoscope) inside the anal canal and will look through it using a special microscope (colposcope).
+Some providers will apply lidocaine, a numbing gel, prior to inserting the anoscope, others use numbing medication only if they need to take an abnormality.
 If an abnormal area is seen, the provider will take a small piece of tissue (biopsy) to send to a specialist (pathologist) to check for signs of dysplasia or cancer.
 The exam will normally last about 15 minutes.